kobotoolbox/kobo-install/readme.md

     _**WARNING:**_

     - _If you use a firewall, be sure to open traffic publicly on NGINX port, otherwise KoBoInstall cannot work_
-    - _By default, additional ports are not exposed expect when using multi servers configuration.
+    - _By default, additional ports are not exposed except when using multi servers configuration.
 If you choose to expose them, **be sure to not expose them publicly** (e.g. use a firewall and allow traffic between frontend and backend containers only.
 NGINX port still has to stay publicly opened though)._

 <sup>4)</sup> _It has been tested with Ubuntu 14.04, 16.04 and 18.04_